Shuswap boy wins stick from hockey hero with rock, paper, scissors - BC Local News

 Fiala then skated to the Wild bench, grabbed one of his sticks and paid up, giving it to Payton.

-“Payton was overjoyed and grateful to have gotten a stick and to interact with his favorite player on his favorite team,” said Rick.
+“Payton was overjoyed and grateful to have gotten a stick and to interact with his favourite player on his favourite team,” said Rick.
 “After, he was smiling from ear to ear, so happy, just like a kid in a candy store.

 “My wife and I couldn’t believe this really happened but were so happy for Payton and the experience.”